wafrifa/alx-system_engineering-devops/0x00-shell_basics/README.md

-This shows contents of directory including hidden files beginnin with a period
+This displays current directory contents